visual-layer/fastdup/README.md

 ## Exciting New Features

-> **Note**: We're happy to announce all advanced features are out from beta testing and now available to the public, completely free of charge!
+> **Note**: We're happy to announce new features are out from beta testing and now available to the public, completely free of charge!
 We invite you to try them out and provide us with your valuable [feedback](https://visualdatabase.slack.com/join/shared_invite/zt-19jaydbjn-lNDEDkgvSI1QwbTXSY6dlA#/shared-invite/email)!

 <table>
    <tr>